-The crypt holds John the Blind, King of Bohemia and Count of Luxembourg (1310-1346), as well members of the Grand Ducal family and noted bishops; the two lions flanking the entrance are again the work of Auguste Trémont.
+As well members of the Grand Ducal family and noted bishops rest here.
+The two lions depicted in the entrance of the crypt are also artworks of Auguste Trémont.

 Auguste Trémont spent his childhood in Luxembourg but moved to Paris where he was enrolled at the École des Arts décoratifs in 1909, and at the École des Beaux-Arts after the WWI.
 He was very interested in animals, as he thought it was the most difficult task to represent and his predilection was to portray felines.
 Tremont was particularly most active during the late 1920s to early 1930s.
 During this period, he sculpted two large lions that are nowadays at the entrance of the Luxembourg City Hall.

 Admission to the cathedral is free; however, it is only opened when no service is happening.
 The cathedral hosts piano concerts regularly, so make sure you check on their schedule during your stay.

 A recommended time to visit is during the fifth Sunday of Easter.
 A ceremony to honor the Virgin takes place from the church to the streets, and thousands of pilgrims attend to pray.